nf-core/website/src/content/docs/contributing/nf-test/assertions.md

 ---
 title: 'nf-test: Example assertions'
-description: A guide to using nf-test assertions for testing nf-core pipelines.
+subtitle: A guide to using nf-test assertions for testing nf-core pipelines.
 parentWeight: 20
 ---